Doing Yoga Brings Balance to Your Life On and Off Your Mat

 Put these things together and you’ll see that what yoga is really, really all about is balance.
 It’s finding a path to walk between extremes.
 The need for balance is just as strong in our everyday existences as it is in yoga.
 And, if you think a lot about yoga, as we do, then you already know that the issues we tackle on our mats pay their dividends throughout the rest of our lives as well.

 Balance within a yoga practice takes a lot of different forms, but many of them circle around the negotiation between steadiness and ease, also known as sthira and sukha.
-When you’re literally standing on one leg or on your hands, these may be the last things on your mind but you’re actually making use of both.
+When you’re literally standing on one leg or on your hands, these may be the last things on your mind, but you’re actually making use of both.
 Your pose requires a solid foundation, but if you get too rigid you’ll fall over.
 Stability must be countered with buoyancy.
 Get the mix right and your temporary triumph over gravity gives rise to joy.

 Balance is also needed between active and more passive types of practice.
 It feels good to stimulate your endorphins with vigorous, flowing, athletic practice.
 Slow, static, quiet asana or meditation complements all that yang energy with a dose of yin.
 If you are more inclined to be high energy, constantly in motion, you may gravitate toward fast-paced asana but could actually do with a touch of stillness.
 If you tend to be more laid back, Vinyasa may give you the little kick you need.

 Ease in the mind is also an essential component of asana practice.
 In daily life, we’re encouraged to strive, achieve, and vanquish our rivals.
 We get all kinds of aggressive, competitive energy from the world around us.
 To balance things out, leave this mentality outside the yoga room with your shoes.
-Instead of trying to win by defeating someone else, test your own edges, open yourself to all experiences, pleasant or not, and abide with difficult sensations.
+Instead of trying to win by beating someone else, test your own edges, open yourself to all experiences, pleasant or not, and abide with difficult sensations.

 Strike a Pose